Array (Sequential Storage)

 // ...

-For example, I have an array arr
+Now, suppose I have an array arr

 ).
-How should I proceed?
+What should I do?

 // An array of size 10 already has 4 elements